 The Board of Directors has adopted corporate governance guidelines to assist and guide its members in the exercise of its responsibilities.
-These guidelines should be interpreted in accordance with any requirements imposed by applicable federal or state law or regulation, NASDAQ, and the Certificate of Incorporation and By-laws of the Company.
-The Company's corporate governance guidelines are available in the corporate governance section of the Company's website at http://investors.athenahealth.com/.
+These guidelines should be interpreted in accordance with any requirements imposed by applicable federal or state law or regulation, NASDAQ, and our Certificate of Incorporation and By-laws.
+Our corporate governance guidelines are available in the corporate governance section of our website at http://investors.athenahealth.com/.
 Although these corporate governance guidelines have been approved by the Board of Directors, it is expected that these guidelines will evolve over time as customary practice and legal requirements change.
 In particular, guidelines that encompass legal, regulatory, or exchange requirements as they currently exist will be deemed to be modified as and to the extent that such legal, regulatory, or exchange requirements are modified.
 In addition, the guidelines may also be amended by the Board of Directors at any time as it deems appropriate.